aleen42/PersonalWiki/summary/coremail/lunkr_coremail/lunkr_coremail.md

  policy : global
 ```

-Finally, login the Webadmin application of the Lunkr Server and open the certain organization to change `SIO ID` to `1`.
+Finally, log in the Webadmin application of the Lunkr Server and open the certain organization to change `SIO ID` to `1`.